MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: MetaUrban Simulator

 \subsection{Cohabitant Populating}

 In this section, we will describe how to populate these static urban scenes with varied agents regarding appearances, movements, and trajectories through Cohabitant Populating.

 Following BEDLAM~\cite{black2023bedlam} and AGORA~\cite{patel2021agora}, we represent humans as parametric human model SMPL-X~\cite{SMPL-X:2019}, in which the 3D human body is controlled by a set of parameters for pose $\theta$, shape $\beta$, and facial expression $\phi$, respectively.
 Then, built upon SynBody~\cite{yang2023synbody}'s asset repository, 1,100 3D rigged human models are procedually generated by sampling from 68 garments, 32 hairs, 13 beards, 46 accessories, and 1,038 cloth and skin textures.
 To form safety-critical scenarios, we also include vulnerable road users like bikers, skateboarders, and scooter riders.
-For the other agents, we incorporate the 3D assets of COCO Robotics and Starship's delivery robots, Drive Medical's electric wheelchair, Boston Dynamic's robot dog, and Agility Robotics' humanoid robot.
+For the other agents, we incorporate the 3D assets of COCO Robotics', Starship’s and Yandex’s delivery bots, Drive Medical’s electric wheelchair, Pride Go-Go’s mobility scooter, Boston Dynamic’s robot dog, and Agility Robotics’ humanoid robot.

 We provide two kinds of human movements in the simulator -- daily movements and unique movements.
 Daily movements provide the basic human dynamics in daily life, \textit{i.e.}, idle, walking, and running.
 Unique movements are the complicated dynamics that appear randomly in public spaces, such as dancing and exercising.
 We harness the BEDLAM dataset~\cite{black2023bedlam} to obtain 2,311 unique movements.
 For humans and other agents with daily movements, we simulate their trajectories using the ORCA~\cite{van2011reciprocal} social forces model and Push and Rotate (P\&R) algorithm~\cite{de2014push}.
 ORCA~\cite{van2011reciprocal} uses a joint optimization and a centralized controller that guarantees that agents will not collide with each other or any other objects identified as obstacles.
 Push and Rotate (P\&R)~\cite{de2014push} is a multi-agent path-finding algorithm that can resolve any potential deadlock by local coordination.
 In the future, an interesting direction is to endow personal traits like job, personality, and purpose to humans and harness the advantages of LLMs~\cite{achiam2023gpt} and LVMs~\cite{liu2023visual} to enable social~\cite{puig2023nopa} and interactive behaviors~\cite{park2023generative} of humans in urban scenes.